bluecolab/BlueColab_MobileDataViz/aquawatch_mobile_app/README.md

  - [VS Code 🔗](https://code.visualstudio.com/) - code editor.
 Feel free to use any other but this is generally recommend.
    - Extensions: [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Tailwind](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)

-## Getting Started
+## Getting Started (you only have to do once)
 1. Install all the above prerequisites.
 Instructions on how are linked above.
-2. Open a terminal in this directory ``../BlueColab_MobileDataViz/aquawatch_mobile_app/``
-3. Run ``npm i``, it installs all needed node_packages and expo.
-It may take a few minutes to install everything.
+2. Clone the repo by running: ``git clone https://github.com/bluecolab/BlueColab_MobileDataViz.git``.
+3. Navigate in your terminal to the aquawatch_mobile_app directory: ``cd /BlueColab_MobileDataViz/aquawatch_mobile_app/``.
+4. Install the dependencies by running:  ``npm i``.
+Dependencies are all the files created by others that help run the app.

 ## Running locally on computer
-1. Start a device emulator on your computer.
+1. If you haven't. start a device emulator on your computer.
+The instructions to start one can be found [here](https://developer.android.com/codelabs/basic-android-kotlin-compose-emulator#2).
-2. Run ``npx expo start`` (should be installed with node) in terminal window.
-Expo should be installed when you do ``npm i``.
+2. Open a terminal window.
+3. Make sure you are in the aquawatch_mobile_app directory
+4. In the terminal start the app by running: ``npx expo start``
-3. On the terminal, there will be instructions to start the app in emulator.
+5. On the terminal, there will be instructions to start the app in emulator.
 (For example, pressing A key should start the app in an Android emulator)
+   1. If it's your first time running the app, it may prompt you to install Expo.
+Hit yes if it does.

 ## Running locally on mobile device
-1. Run ``npx expo start`` (should be installed with node) in terminal window.
-Expo should be installed when you do ``npm i``.
-2. After running the above, a QR code should pop up.
-Make sure your computer and phone are on the same WiFi network.
-Scan the QR Code that pops up with your phone.
+1. Make sure your computer and phone are on the same WiFi network.
+2. Make sure you have 'Expo Go' App downloaded on your phone.
+3. Open a terminal window.
+4. Make sure you are in the aquawatch_mobile_app directory.
+5. In the terminal start the app by running: ``npx expo start``
+6. After running the above, a QR code should pop up.
+   1. iPhone: Open the Camera on iPhone, then scan the QR Code.
+   2. Android: Open the Expo Go app, hit "Scan QR Code". then scan the QR Code.
-3. The Expo Go app should open - with our app loaded!
-The first time running the app takes loading time.
+7. The Expo Go app should open - with our app loaded!

-For instructions on deploying, please see our [GitHub Wiki](https://github.com/bluecolab/BlueColab_MobileDataViz/wiki/Frontend-Deployment).